Edward M. House: Paris conference

+Later years

 In the 1920s, House strongly supported membership of both the League of Nations and the Permanent Court of International Justice.

 In 1932, House supported Franklin D. Roosevelt for the presidency without joining his inner circle.
 Although he became disillusioned with the course of the New Deal after Roosevelt's election, he expressed his reservations only privately.
 House was a confidant of William E. Dodd, Roosevelt's first Ambassador to Nazi Germany, acting at times as Dodd's intermediary with the White House and the State Department.

 Death and legacy

 House died on March 28, 1938, in Manhattan, New York City, following a bout of pleurisy.
 As a (one time) novelist, House had much more influence with the book Philip Dru: Administrator than has been appreciated.
 Historian Maxwell Bloomfield notes the impact of the character Dru, as written by Wilson's Secretary of the Interior.
 In his diary, Franklin K. Lane wrote the following:

 House was buried at Glenwood Cemetery in Houston.
 After his death, politicians, diplomats and statesman from around the United States, Canada and the United Kingdom expressed their admiration for House and regrets about his death, including President Franklin Delano Roosevelt, Cordell Hull, Fiorello LaGuardia, Al Smith, Mackenzie King, David Lloyd George, Lord Tyrrell, and Lord Robert Cecil.

 House Park, a high school football stadium in Austin, Texas, stands on House's former horse pasture.
 The small farming community of Emhouse in north-central Navarro County, Texas, was renamed from Lyford in his honor, as he had served as the superintendent of the railroad company that operated in the community.

 A statue of House, financed by Ignacy Jan Paderewski in 1932, is located at Skaryszewski Park in Warsaw.
 House is considered a hero in Poland for his advocacy of Polish independence after World War I, which was incorporated into the Fourteen Points and resulted in the reestablishment of the Polish nation.

 The World War II Liberty Ship SS Edward M. House was named in his honor.